Typhoon deaths in Philippines top 100, mayors plead for food | Science-Environment

 After joining a military aerial survey of typhoon-ravaged towns, Yap said "it is very clear that the damage sustained by Bohol is great and all-encompassing."
 He said the initial inspection did not cover four towns, where the typhoon blew in as it rampaged through central island provinces on Thursday and Friday.
 The government said about 780,000 people were affected, including more than 300,000 residents who had to evacuate their homes.

 At least 64 other typhoon deaths were reported by the disaster-response agency, the national police and local officials.
-Officials on Dinagat Islands, one of the southeastern provinces first pounded by the typhoon, separately reported 10 deaths just from a few towns, bringing the overall fatalities so far to 137.
+Most were hit by falling trees and collapsed walls, drowned in flash floods or were buried in landslides.
+Officials on Dinagat Islands, one of the southeastern provinces first pounded by the typhoon, separately reported 10 deaths just from a few towns, bringing the overall fatalities so far to 146.

 President Rodrigo Duterte flew to the region Saturday and promised 2 billion pesos ($40 million) in aid.
 He met officials in Maasin City in Southern Leyte province where he was born.
 Duterte's family later relocated to the southern city of Davao, where he served as a longtime mayor before rising to the presidency.